runatlantis/atlantis/runatlantis.io/docs/pre-workflow-hooks.md

 ### Dynamic Repo Config Generation

-If you want to generate your `atlantis.yaml` before Atlantis can parse it, you can add a `run` command to `pre_workflow_hooks`.
+To generate the repo `atlantis.yaml` before Atlantis can parse it, add a `run` command to `pre_workflow_hooks`.
 Your Repo config will be generated right before Atlantis parses it.

 ```yaml